- 25 years in FDA regulatory and health policy development

 - Previous experience in federal health care policy and U.S. regulatory issues, as well as FDA policy development and strategic planning

-Prior to joining Novartis, Patrick served as FDA’s Chief of Staff from 2005–2007 and in other leadership roles at the agency preceding this role.
+Prior to joining Novartis, Patrick served as the FDA’s Chief of Staff from 2005–2007 and in other leadership roles at the agency preceding this role.
 As Chief of Staff, Patrick was the principal advisor on all agency issues to former Commissioners Dr. Andrew von Eschenbach and Dr. Lester M. Crawford.
 Patrick’s FDA career began with his appointment as Assistant Commissioner of Legislation by then Commissioner Dr. Mark McClellan.
 The following year, Patrick was elevated to Associate Commissioner of Legislation and then Chief of Staff.
 His work with Congress contributed to the enactment of important modernizations of public health laws governing the regulation of drugs, biologics, medical devices, and foods.

-Patrick’s interactions with Congress as FDA Chief of Staff were a natural extension of his prior experience on Capitol Hill, where he served as Majority Counsel to the Committee on Energy and Commerce for then Chairman W.J.
+Patrick’s interactions with Congress as the FDA Chief of Staff were a natural extension of his prior experience on Capitol Hill, where he served as Majority Counsel to the Committee on Energy and Commerce for then Chairman W.J.
 “Billy” Tauzin and Chairman Joe Barton from 2002–2004.
 In this capacity on the Committee, Patrick became one of the lead drafters of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) and authored numerous pieces of food- and drug-related legislation that were signed into law.
-Earlier, Patrick served the Washington, D.C.-based Biotechnology Industry Organization (BIO) as Director of Government Relations and worked for several Members of Congress who represented the constituents of Nevada and Pennsylvania.
+Earlier, Patrick served the Washington, D.C.-based Biotechnology Innovation Organization (BIO) as Director of Government Relations and worked for several Members of Congress who represented the constituents of Nevada and Pennsylvania.